 The Difference Between Blue-Collar Crime and White-Collar Crime

 White-collar crime is a little more complicated and deceiving.
 As the FBI describes, white-collar crimes are a series of criminal acts committed by government and business professionals.
-White-collar criminals are also generally not resorted to violence or guns; instead, criminals commit crimes using internet browsers, reputation, and accounting software.
-Often, white-collar crimes go undetected because it is not clear to the audience that a crime was committed.
+White-collar criminals also generally do not resort to violence or guns; instead, criminals commit crimes using internet browsers, reputation, and accounting software.
+Often, these crimes go undetected because it is not clear to the audience that a crime was committed.

 Risk Management of White-Collar Crime

 White-collar crimes are generally detected through internal monitoring, audits, or reporting systems.
 Informants in corporate and international companies report internal irregularities via e-mail and telephone and initiate an internal investigation process.
 But of course, there are some problems.
-For example, in some companies, high-status professions are often self-regulated, and covering up and protecting criminals instead of punishing criminals may be a company's primary concern.
+For example, high-status professions are often self-regulated in some companies, and covering up and protecting criminals instead of punishing criminals may be a company's primary concern.

-At this point, penalties imposed on disciplinary board members may include reprimand, suspension, temporary or permanent termination of licenses and memberships.
+At this point, penalties imposed on disciplinary board members may include reprimand, suspension, and temporary or permanent termination of licenses and memberships.
 Traditional criminal and administrative laws also prescribe special procedures and criminal provisions for such crimes.
-However, to avoid scandals and complaints in the media, many companies demand their employees' resignation responsible for irregularities.
+However, to avoid scandals and complaints in the media, many companies demand their employees' resignations responsible for irregularities.
 They may even offer annoying employees the chance to leave by agreement to avoid any scandal.
-But it is a fact that white-collar crime is just as serious as other crimes, damaging the sense of justice in an institution, affecting other company employees and society.
+But it is a fact that white-collar crime is just as serious as other crimes, damaging the sense of justice in an institution and affecting other company employees and society.

-Unavoidable even in international companies with strict global compliance policies, white-collar crime is often used as a shortcut by employees who want to quickly move up their careers.
-Although white-collar crime benefits the person who committed the crime, it can cause irreparable damage to companies.
+Unavoidable even in international companies with strict global compliance policies, white-collar crime is often used as a shortcut by employees who want to move up quickly in their careers.
+Although this crime benefits the person who committed the crime, it can cause irreparable damage to companies.
 Companies have to develop defense mechanisms against employees who abuse and cause material and moral damage to protect themselves.

-There are also white-collar crimes other than the crimes known as blue-collar crimes, which we see in the news every day and define as true criminals.
-White-collar crimes are not innocent because they do not contain violence; they contain hazardous material and moral damages.
-A person's high rank, a great career, and being respected does not make the person's crime innocent.
-There may be some regulations in all countries to catch white-collar crimes, but the FBI comes to the fore, and the FBI works very effectively to detect these crimes.
+There are also white-collar crimes other than the ones known as blue-collar crimes, which we see in the news every day and define as true criminals.
+These crimes are not innocent because they contain hazardous material and moral damages, even though they do not contain violence.
+A person's high rank, great career, and respect do not make the person's crime innocent.
+There may be some regulations in all countries to catch white-collar crimes, but the FBI comes to the fore and works very effectively to detect these crimes.

-It is imperative to prevent these crimes in advance so that a company does not experience financial and moral (loss of reputation).
-At this point, regulators emphasize that Due Diligence measures and Know Your Employee should be taken before recruitment, and the identity of the recruited people should be checked.
-Apart from due diligence, these crimes can well be prevented by companies thanks to continuous risk management and company ethics and discipline.
+It is imperative to prevent white-collar crimes in advance so that a company does not experience a loss of reputation or money.
+At this point, regulators emphasize that Due Diligence measures and Know Your Employee should be taken before onboarding and recruitment to check their identities and criminal backgrounds.
+Apart from due diligence, these crimes can be prevented thanks to continuous risk management, company ethics, and discipline.